kworkflow/kworkflow/README.md

 run_tests.sh prepare
 ```

-> Also, if you already have the test's environment prepared but wants to update
+> Also, if you already have the test's environment prepared but want to update
 > the external files, there's an option to upgrade the environment:

 ```